JoeZlonicky/CALTechnicalTest/README.md

 **Submission list page:**
 * Added responsive table to list basic submission information.
-* Added "View Details" action for each row
+* Added "View Details" action for each row.
 	* **Assumption:** I labelled them "View Details" instead of "View" to improve clarity.
 * Implemented a limit of 3 disabilities before an ellipses is used, to keep table concise since "View Details" shows the full list.
 * Implemented a 200 character limit on additional requirements before an ellipses is used.
 * Add a "New Application" button that goes to registration page.

 **Details page:**
 * **Assumption:** I didn't display a "full populated form" per-say, rather it just shows all the information in a formatted view.
-If I had more time I would have matched this idea closer and/or double-checked what the expected result of this feature is.
+If I had more time I would have matched this idea closer and/or double-checked what the desired result of this feature is.
 * Uses query parameter to fetch and display all submission data.
 * Sends a 404 status if query parameter is missing/invalid.
 	* If I had more time I would have liked to have a proper 404 page.